stephen70/CSGOPredictionPublic/README.md

 - Interaction terms
 - Standard deviation terms

-All database files have been removed out of respect for the company who collects it.
-A small sample is available in the root directory.
+Source data files have been withheld, except for a small sample that is available in the root directory.